Head of the Class

 After making the decision to begin powder coating on wood, RadEX considered alternatives to UV like low-temperature thermosets, but they ultimately felt the low temperatures used with UV would be a benefit for wood and plastic products.

 As the first Canadian UV powder coater for wood—and only the second in North America—RadEX was, in some ways, venturing into unknown territory.
 Since being in the custom powder coating business requires becoming an expert on many different parts and powders, the company realized that it would need to do considerable research in a relatively short amount of time.
 “One day you quote a job and prepare a few samples.
 Next, you’re coating thousands of parts,” says McLean.

 “We met with everyone knowledgeable in the business,” says RadEX Technical Director Rick Grimm.
 “We traveled to Europe and spent a lot of time learning from industry suppliers.”

 RadEX sought out suppliers that could also function as guides in its quest to understand and master the new technology.
-One such candidate was powder coating equipment supplier Nordson Corporation.
+One such candidate was powder coating equipment supplier Nordson Corporation, Industrial Coating Systems.
 “We selected Nordson because we were quite impressed with what they demonstrated in their laboratory.
 Not only were they an equipment supplier, but a knowledgeable partner that could help with the process.”